-- Cryosurgery (for distichea, ectopic cilia & ocular neoplasia)
+- Cryosurgery (for distichea, ectopic cilia and ocular neoplasia)

 - Eyelid reconstruction surgeries

-- Laser surgery (for glaucoma, ocular neoplasia, & retinopexy)
+- Laser surgery (for glaucoma, ocular neoplasia and retinopexy)

 - Repair of prolapsed third eyelids

-After any ophthalmic procedure or surgery, our patients are monitored by doctors and technicians in our ICU, which allows for excellent post-procedure pain management, medical treatment, and observation.
+After any ophthalmic procedure or surgery, our patients are monitored by doctors and technicians in our ICU, which allows for excellent post-procedure pain management and medical treatment and monitoring.
 Our hospital is fully staffed 24 hours a day with both doctors and technicians.